joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/29/books/neeli-cherkovski-dead.html

 **Czechs Accuse Two Men of Running ‘Russian Influence Operation’ in Europe**\
-`Amid news reports of European politicians receiving payments to promote Russian interests, the Czech government froze the assets of the men and a website, Voice of Europe.`\
+`Amid news reports that European politicians received payments to promote Russian interests, the Czech government froze the assets of the men and a website, Voice of Europe.`\
 https://nytimes.com/2024/03/29/world/europe/czech-republic-sanctions-russian-influence-europe.html

 **Read Judge Quraishi’s Ruling**\